castacks/tartanair_tools/README.md

 # TartanAir dataset: AirSim Simulation Dataset for Simultaneous Localization and Mapping
 This repository provides sample codes and scripts for accessing the training and testing data, as well as evaluation tools.
 Please refer to [TartanAir](http://theairlab.org/tartanair-dataset) for more information about the dataset.
+You can also reach out to contributors on the associated [AirSim GitHub](https://github.com/microsoft/AirSim).

 ## Download the training data